huaifeng1993/DFANet/README.md

 * 2019.4.16  After 483 epoches it rases RuntimeError: value cannot be converted to type float without overflow: (9.85073e-06,-3.2007e-06).According to the direction of the stackoverflow the error can be fixed by modifying "self.scheduler.step()" to "self.scheduler.step(loss.cpu().data.numpy())" in train.py.
 * 2019.4.24 An function has been writed to load the pretrained model which  was trained on imagenet-1k.The project of training the backbone can be Downloaded from here -https://github.com/huaifeng1993/ILSVRC2012.
 Limited to my computing resources(only have one RTX2080),I  trained the backbone on ILSVRC2012 with only 22 epochs.But it have a great impact on the results.

+* 2019.5.23 It's hard to improve the performance of the model.May be the model's details are different from the original paper's or the hyperparameters  ....or the training strategy...or something else...

 ### Installation

 * pytorch==1.0.0